GP-Stanley/tech264-terraform/terraform.md

 <br>

 ## Best practice for supplying AWS credentials to Terraform
 AWS credentials allow Terraform to `authenticate and interact with AWS resources`.
-Best practices include:

 * **Use IAM Roles** (especially with EC2 instances): Instead of using static credentials, assign an IAM role to the EC2 instance that Terraform runs on.
   * Terraform can then assume that role for AWS access, which is more secure.
+  * Safest way.

 * **Environment Variables**: Set AWS credentials using environment variables (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY), but avoid hardcoding them in scripts or configuration files.
+  * For local development.

 * **AWS CLI or SDK credentials file**: Use the `~/.aws/`credentials file, which stores AWS credentials locally in a secure way.